Las Vegas – riding the Dopamine Express in world-famous Sin City

 I’ve never hated a place so much before even getting out of the taxi – although Mumbai was close.

-The Vegas Strip, on the other hand, reminds me of one of those awful arcade planets Rick and Morty visit that are full of machines designed to stimulate the various orifices and sensory glands of jaded intergalactic travellers.
+The Vegas Strip, on the other hand, reminds me of one of those awful video-arcade planets Rick and Morty visit that are full of machines designed to stimulate the various orifices and sensory glands of jaded intergalactic travellers.

 Yes, it’s actually that bad – like a tacky alien theme park.